mravivar/AWProject3/README.md

 $ python server.py

 3. In browser, goto: http://localhost:5000/
-You will see some output.
+You will see the output.

 ## Frontend
 1. run `npm install` inside the `frontend` folder